 I'm not the only one with this desire.
 We want to go back and take a look—safely, of course—with plenty of food and decent sanitation and toilet paper.
 And beer.

 Renaissance Faire!
 That's the way you do it.
-You can go, have lunch and come back in time to feed the dog.
+You can go, have lunch, and be back in time to feed the dog.

-Friends of ours spend their spring weekends working at the Faire.
+Friends of ours spend their spring weekends working at Faire.
 The mom is a serving wench.
-The older daughter dances, the younger--I'm not sure, she's cute enough to sell anything and she'd make a fine pick-pocket (they'd fit right in with these kids).
+The older daughter dances.
+The younger—I'm not sure, she's cute enough to sell anything and she'd make a fine pick-pocket (she'd fit right in with these kids).
 The dad is a Poxy Boggard.
-(Don't click that link unless you enjoy sublime harmonies and profanity like I do.
+(Don't click that link unless you enjoy sublime harmonies and profanity as much as I do.
 Click this one if you want to skip the profanity.)

-My only regret is that we waited until the last day of this year's Faire and a massive crowd of other time-travelers did the same.
-But the weather was cool, the mead flowed (huzzah! very good and very strong but not very cheap!) and we had a good time.
+My only regret is that we waited until the last day of this year's Faire, and a massive crowd of other time-travelers did the same.
+But the weather was cool, the mead flowed (very good and very strong but not very cheap! huzzah!) and we had a good time.

-I realize this post doesn't help you one bit, as it's too late for you to time-travel to the Renaissance this year.
-But I couldn't wait to time-travel to the future to post it, so I've done my best.
+I realize this post doesn't help you one bit, as it's too late for you to time-travel to the Renaissance Faire this year.
+But I couldn't time-travel to the future to post it, so I've done my best.